JCova-5/project-1-page/project-worksheet.md

 #### MVP (examples)

-- Pull data using google json api
+- View an example of one project from my portfolio for each category.
-- Render data on page
+- Navigate and scroll through the page being able to select a nav element 	or one of the project links taking you to the rest of the projects in that category.
-- Allow user to choose favorites
+- Allow user to choose favorites.
-- Save their choices in firebase
+- Contact me on the lower portion of the site using.

 #### PostMVP